 A deferred outflow of resources is a consumption of net position by the Fire District that is applicable to a future reporting period.
 A deferred inflow of resources is an acquisition of net position by the Fire District that is applicable to a future reporting period.
-The Fire District had deferred outflows of resources at December 31, 2018 for pensions.
+The Fire District had deferred outflows and inflows of resources for pensions at December 31, 2019.